-The accompanying proxy, mailed together with this proxy statement, is solicited by and on behalf of the board of directors of HMS Income Fund, Inc. (the "Company") for use at the 2013 annual meeting of our stockholders and at any adjournment or postponement thereof.
+The accompanying proxy, mailed together with this proxy statement, is solicited by and on behalf of the board of directors of HMS Income Fund, Inc. (the "Company") for use at the 2014 annual meeting of our stockholders and at any adjournment or postponement thereof.
 References in this proxy statement to "we," "us," "our" or like terms also refer to the Company.
 The mailing address of our principal executive offices is 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
-We expect to mail this proxy statement and the accompanying proxy to our stockholders of record as described below on or about June 19, 2013.
-Our 2012 Annual Report to Stockholders was mailed on or about April 30, 2013.
+We expect to mail this proxy statement and the accompanying proxy to our stockholders of record as described below on or about May 7, 2014.
+Our 2013 Annual Report to Stockholders will be mailed on or about April 30, 2014.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on August 7, 2013
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on August 5, 2014

-This proxy statement, the form of proxy card and our annual report on Form 10-K for the year ended December 31, 2012 are available in the SEC Filings section of our website at www.hinessecurities.com/bdcs/hms-income-fund/sec-filings/.
+This proxy statement, the form of proxy card and our annual report on Form 10-K for the year ended December 31, 2013 are available in the SEC Filings section of our website at www.hinessecurities.com/bdcs/hms-income-fund/sec-filings/.
 Stockholders may also obtain a copy of these materials by writing to HMS Income Fund, Inc., Attention: Ryan T. Sims, Secretary, 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
-Upon payment of a reasonable fee, stockholders may also obtain a copy of the exhibits to our Annual Report on Form 10-K for the year ended December 31, 2012.
+Upon payment of a reasonable fee, stockholders may also obtain a copy of the exhibits to our Annual Report on Form 10-K for the year ended December 31, 2013.